amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Post-requisites**: Wait up to 10 minutes for the revoked access token to stop working.

 #### **RFC 7009**
-The procedure to revoke an OAuth refresh token follows the RFC 7009 guidelines for OAuth 2.0 token revocation."
+The procedure to revoke an OAuth refresh token follows the guidelines in RFC 7009 for OAuth 2.0 token revocation."

 ## OAuth scopes
 OAuth scopes in OAuth 2.0 are used to define and limit the access rights granted to an access token.

 When an integration requests authorization from an administrator, it  must include a list of scopes that the integration seeks access to.
-The Meraki Dashboard presents these scopes to the admin during the authorization process, allowing them to approve or deny the request.
+The Meraki Dashboard presents these scopes to the admin during the authorization process, which allows them to approve or deny the request.

 Using scopes, OAuth 2.0 offers a flexible and granular method for controlling access to resources.
 This enables the administrator to make informed decisions regarding the level of access granted to integrations.
 This mechanism supports the principle of least privilege, enhancing security and privacy.